 The Ten Commandments of IT Cert Prep

-2. Thou shalt assess yourself honestly – Here there is no room for denial, delusion nor excess optimism!
+2. Thou shalt assess yourself honestly – Here there is no room for denial, delusion or excess optimism!
 “Remembering” the question one Nanosecond after seeing it does not count!
-This is where software comes in handy as it won’t let you cheat yourself in assessment mode…
+This is where software comes in handy as it won’t let you cheat yourself …

 3. Thou shalt learn the whys and hows – When you see a question and the correct answer don’t focus on remembering the answer.
-Focus on understanding 1) Why this question even matters, 2) What exam objective it belongs to, 3) Why is the correct answer correct, and are there other answers that could be correct too (even if they are not in the answer alternatives)?
+Focus on understanding 1) Why this question even matters to the given, 2) What exam objective it belongs to, 3) Why is the correct answer correct, and are there other answers that could be correct too (even if they are not in the answer alternatives)?

 4. Thou shalt follow a Study Plan – make sure to have an organized study plan that step by step takes you down the exam objectives and sub-objectives you need to focus on.
 If your studies are not organized and focused you will end up with too many blind spots.

 5. Thou shalt study the incorrectly answered questions – All questions you answered incorrectly during any practice test need extra attention on your part as you have proven your ability to mess these up.
 If it’s pure knowledge see below but if it’s something about how it’s phrased that throws you off then analyze it from all angles till you figure it out as these formulations may happen at the exam too…